ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

    - Enter the IP range for the subnet in CIDR notation, i.e., **10.xxx.0.0/24**.
 Leave the **Address prefix** as it is and select the **Number of addresses** as 256.
 2. Switch the **Public gateway** to **Attached**.

-   Attach a public gateway to the subnet to allow all attached resources to communicate with the public internet.
+   Attach a public gateway to the subnet to allow all attached resources to communicate with the public internet.{: tip}
-   {: tip}

 3. Click **Create subnet** to provision it.